1h1efppe/PythonAppiumExamplePO/README.md

 # If you want to have allure report and logs
-$ pipenv run py.test --log-cli-level=INFO -s --reruns 2 --alluredir=/path/to/desired/alluredir --os=android --os_version=10 test_test.py
+$ pipenv run py.test --log-cli-level=INFO -s --alluredir=/path/to/desired/alluredir --os=android --os_version=10 test_test.py

 # To get allure report
 $ allure generate --clean allure/ -o allure/reports && allure open allure/reports

-# To run tests with reruns
-$ pipenv run py.test --log-cli-level=INFO -s -reruns=3 --os=android --os_version=10 test_test.py

 # If for some reason you don't like Allure, you can use Pytest built-in reports, to do this - add --html=report.html
 pipenv run py.test --log-cli-level=INFO -s --reruns 2 --html=report.html --os=android --os_version=10 test_test.py